jmihaljevic04/spring-boot-demo/README.md

 Creator of PR (assignee) is responsible for that PR, which means: test coverage of newly added/modified code, resolve merge conflicts, resolve all comments, regularly update PR with target branch (preferably use rebase for cleaner history), make sure PR build is successful and is the one who merges PR after all checks are okay.

+## Release flow

+Described above is general release flow and how branches should be managed.
+Below release technique and commands will be described.

+Each release is versioned and tagged with Git tag.

+Versioning is done with simple SemVer strategy: **MAJOR**.**MINOR**.**PATCH** (e.g. 2.1.0).
+Major version represents major changes like upgrading to new framework version or overhaul of architecture, and is increased only by code owners.
+Minor is incremented on each release.
+Patch is incremented on each hotfix.
+_SNAPSHOT_ suffix is being used only during development of new release and is removed when deploying release.

+Versioning is done automatically with CI/CD tool and `maven-version-plugin` and `maven-release-plugin`.

+Example commands:

+1. `mvn -B -Darguments=-DskipTests release:prepare release:clean` remove _SNAPSHOT_ suffix, tag with current versions,
+   push it to repo, set new development version (increment path and add suffix) and also push it to repo. `clean` cleans utility auto-generated files
+2. next command would be `mvn release:perform` but that is still in **TODO** due to setting up artifact repository

+- `mvn build-helper:parse-version versions:set -DgenerateBackupPoms=false -DnewVersion='${parsedVersion.majorVersion}.${parsedVersion.nextMinorVersion}.0' versions:commit`
+  manually set next version for all modules, which in this case increments minor version

 ***